Best 10 Places To Visit In Laguna Province in 2019 [Updated]

 Google Maps: Hulugan Falls

 This is a truly remarkable hidden little town that offers so much history, culture and natural beauty.
 You can really make a fantastic day trip visiting Paete and taking in the 3 major tourist attractions in this area.
 The first of these is Tatlong Krus which is a pilgrimage site with great views across Laguna Bay.
 From there you can go down to Matabungka Falls where you can enjoy a picnic lunch and swim in the beautiful freshwater beneath this twin waterfall.
 From there, you can then hike into Paete town proper to take a step back in time into the Spanish colonial period.
-Please check out my blog and video to learn more about Paete.
+Please check out my blog and my vlog to learn more about Paete.

 Google Maps: Paete (Tutlong Krus)